 3 Keys to Identifying a Good Quality Supplement

 Research the Company

 There are hundreds of new supplements hitting the market each year because health trends change every year.
 Many supplement companies specifically manufacture and market products that are currently trending in the marketplace.
 Once the trend passes, they discontinue marketing the product and move on to manufacturing and marketing the next trendy supplement.
 Make sure you research the company’s history before you buy.
 How long has the company been in business?
 How many other products do they manufacture?
 Are there any negative reviews of the company or their products?
 How do they rate with the Better Business Bureau?
 In general, reputable supplement companies have a history with their products.

 Research the Product

 Though the FDA does not test health supplements for accuracy and purity of ingredients, they do monitor facilities.
-Make sure that the company is manufacturing their product in FDA approved facilities (and certainly facilities in the US).
+Make sure that the company is manufacturing their product in FDA regulated facilities (and certainly facilities in the US).
 Also, look up the ingredients of the product itself.
 Are the ingredients typically “filler” type ingredients that don’t do much?
 Are they the right ingredients?
 For example, Glucosamine is very common and effective for joint pain.
 However, there are two types of Glucosamine – Glucosamine HCL and Glucosamine Sulfate.
 One is shown to be highly effective, and one is not.
 Make sure you’re choosing the right one!
 Also, is there any research on the ingredients themselves?
 Lots of products have a revolutionary ingredient, but what does the scientific community say?
 For instance, Flexcin’s key ingredient, Cetyl Myristoleate (CM8) was discovered by an NIH researcher, has multiple patents for the treatment of arthritis, and has been proven effective in clinical studies.